chetans1995/cpp_embedded_assignment/README.md

 ```

 ### 2. Code Separation
-Build cohesive files where every file represent a specific functionality for the program.
+Build cohesive files where every file represents a specific functionality for the program.

 ---